NaureenH2/MyBudgetHub/README.md

 ## 🎨 Dashboard Features

-1. **Summary Cards**: View this week's, last week's, and monthly spending totals
+1. **Summary Cards**: View this week's, last week's, and monthly spending totals with percentage comparisons
-2. **Budget Alerts**: Red alerts for categories exceeding budget
+2. **Budget Alerts**: Red alerts for categories exceeding budget, yellow warnings at 80%
 3. **Category Pie Chart**: Visual breakdown of spending by category
 4. **Trend Line Chart**: Monthly spending trends over the last 6 months
+5. **Intelligent Insights**: Smart predictions and comparisons like "You spent 25% more on food compared to last month"
-5. **Expense Table**: Complete list of all expenses with edit/delete options
+6. **Expense Table**: Complete list of recent expenses with edit/delete options
+7. **Budget Tracking**: Visual progress bars showing budget usage with warnings and over-budget indicators

 ## 💼 Resume Pitch